digg/docs/docs/legal/privacy.md

 - **object** to how we are using your personal information
 - **withdraw** your consent to us handling your personal information

 To make a request, please email us or write to us as provided in the “How to contact us” section below.
+If you are located in the EU or UK, you may also contact our data protection representatives as described in the 'Representatives for Data Protection Matters' section above.
 Please note that, prior to any response to the exercise of such rights, we may require you to verify your identity.
 Depending on where you reside, you may be entitled to empower an “authorized agent” to submit requests on your behalf.
 We will require authorized agents to confirm their identity and authority, in accordance with applicable laws.
 You are entitled to exercise the rights described above free from discrimination.
 In addition, we may have valid legal reasons to refuse your request, and will inform you if that is the case.

 **Limits on your privacy rights and choices.** In some instances, your choices may be limited, such as where fulfilling your request would impair the rights of others, our ability to provide a service you have requested, or our ability to comply with our legal obligations and enforce our legal rights.
 If you are not satisfied with how we address your request, you may submit a complaint by contacting us as provided in the “How to Contact Us” section below.